Mukilteo School District: History

 Amid the controversy over then-ongoing nationwide book banning efforts, the district's board of education elected to take To Kill a Mockingbird off of the required reading list for students in January 2022 due to concerns over its handling of various racial issues; as the book was not banned by the district, teachers still have the option to include it as part of their curriculum.

 Operations

+Boundary

+The district boundary includes the entirety of Mukilteo, a portion of Everett, Picnic Point, the majority of Lake Stickney, and a portion of Martha Lake.

 Transportation

 The school district operates its own fleet of school buses, roughly half of which consist of Blue Bird buses.
 As part of a delivery in 2013 for an order with 12 other Blue Bird buses, a 2014 All American RE intended for the district marked a milestone of 550,000 buses manufactured by the company.

 2018 teacher salary controversy

 In April 2018, in response to the State of Washington allocating $1 billion to school districts in order to comply with the Mccleary ruling, the Mukilteo Education Association sent a formal demand for bargain.
 The school district refused to bargain with the union, saying that it was a "closed contract".
 In a statement issued by school board president John Gahagan, he said the board would be willing to "meet and confer".
 However, in their May 29, 2018, board meeting, MEA president Dana Wiebe said this wasn't enough citing the school district backing out of previous discussions.
 In response to the school district's refusal to allocate funds, teachers from Mariner High School have been staging informational pickets on the street in front of Mariner during their lunch breaks and continue to do so for the remainder of the school year.
 They have also asked for the support of community members and students who packed the May 29, 2018 meeting and spoke to the board for nearly an hour.
 It has been leaked that the teachers of the school district are planning on going on strike and students will miss a month or two of school if they officially go on strike.
 Sadly for the students, if the strikeout does happen the time will be added to the school year.